 Chewonki is a school, camp and environmental education organization based in Wiscasset, Maine, that “inspires transformative growth, teaches appreciation and stewardship of the natural world, and challenges people to build thriving, sustainable communities throughout their lives.”
 Chewonki is a 501(c) non-profit organization.

 - Chewonki Leadership Expeditions serves about 90 boys and girls each summer.
 We began offering multi-week, coed trips for teens in 1976.
-Shorter wilderness trips are integrated into Boys Camp, Girls Camp, Maine Coast Semester, Elementary School, and some Outdoor Classroom programs.
+Shorter backcountry trips are integrated into Boys Camp, Girls Camp, Maine Coast Semester, Elementary School, and some Outdoor Classroom programs.

 Maine Coast Semester at Chewonki is a semester-long academically rigorous residential program in Wiscasset, Maine, serving high school juniors.
 Learning takes place in classrooms, in the field, on the coast, at the farm, in the forest, and on extended wilderness trips.
 Side by side with their teachers, students explore the concepts behind human ecology, the intersection between humans and their natural, social, and built environments.

 Chewonki Education Partnerships